jermspeaks/christmas-adventure/sections/section-527.md

 *I'm understanding more,* you thought. *I'm seeing connections.
 This is good.*

-Lumina watched you, their expression thoughtful.
+Cheshire watched you, their expression thoughtful.
 "You're learning," they said.
 "Really learning.
 Not just surface knowledge, but deep understanding.
 That's important."

 *I am learning,* you realized. *Deeply.
 And that understanding will help me help better.*